zzdzr/ForkSimulation/README.md

 </div>

 > [!NOTE]
-> This diagram illustrates the algorithm used in ForkSimulation.
+> This diagram illustrates the algorithm for simulating a pair of replication forks initiated from a single origin.

 ---